 - Bill Introduction/Sponsorship: Legislators can be encouraged to introduce a bill to address a specific issue, or to co-sponsor a bill introduced by another senator or representative.
 Obtaining a large number of co-sponsors on a bill is one strategy for gaining attention and credibility for an issue. - Subcommittee: An important time for constituent involvement is when a bill is in the subcommittee stage.
-Legislators are evaluating specific bills and legislative language.
+This is the stage when legislators begin evaluating specific bills, policies, and legislative language.
 Grassroots advocates can communicate their positions on the issue and suggest specific provisions or language.
-Action by constituents of subcommittee members can be very effective at this point. - Committee: Grassroots advocacy at the committee stage is also very important.
+Action by constituents of subcommittee members can be very effective at this point. - Full Committee: Grassroots advocacy at the full committee stage is also very important.
+This stage typically follows subcommittee consideration of bills and policies, but not always.
 Communications may focus on supporting or opposing specific language developed by the subcommittee; encouraging legislators to sponsor amendments; and asking the committee member to vote for or against the bill.
-Again, action by constituents of committee members can be most effective. - Floor: Constituent communication with all senators and representatives is important when it comes to the floor vote.
-Grassroots efforts at this stage focus on encouraging a legislator to either vote for or against the bill; to sponsor a floor amendment; or to vote for or against a floor amendment offered by another legislator. - Conference: Opportunities for grassroots impact are more limited at the conference stage.
-Conference committees work out the differences between similar bills passed by the House and Senate.
-However, grassroots communications particularly from constituents of conferees may influence whether the House or Senate provision is accepted in the compromise bill. - Floor: Once a conference committee has worked out the differences between the House and Senate version of a bill, floor passage is normally routine and not impacted by further constituent communication.
+Again, action by constituents of committee members can be most effective. - Floor: Constituent communication with all senators and representatives is important when legislation comes to the House and Senate floor for a vote.
+Grassroots efforts at this stage focus on encouraging a legislator to either vote for or against the bill; to sponsor a floor amendment; or to vote for or against a floor amendment offered by another legislator. - Conference Committee: Opportunities for grassroots impact are more limited at the conference stage.
+Conference committees convene to work out the differences between similar bills passed by the House and Senate.
+However, grassroots communications particularly from constituents of conferees may influence whether the House or Senate provision is accepted in the compromise bill.
+Once a conference committee has worked out the differences between the House and Senate version of a bill, a final reconciled version is typically then presented for a vote in each chamber.